Serving all of Michigan

 Awards & Recognition

-A search warrant is a legal document authorized by a judge or magistrate that permits law enforcement officers to search a specific location, person, or vehicle for evidence of a crime.
-The warrant must be based on probable cause and detail the place to be searched and the items or individuals to be seized.
+A search warrant is a legal document issued by a judge or magistrate that allows law enforcement to search a specific place, person, or vehicle for evidence of a crime.
+The warrant must rely on probable cause and must describe the place to be searched and the items or individuals to be seized.
+This process helps ensure searches occur lawfully and protects Fourth Amendment rights against unreasonable searches and seizures.

 Search Warrant in Michigan